 - Op.139: 24 First Lessons, Part 1

-Giuliani’s 120 Studies for Right Hand Development
+Giuliani’s 120 Studies for Right Hand Development (Op.1, Part One)

 In my experience, Giuliani’s collection of 120 right hand studies for guitar is hands down the best resource available for mastering classical guitar right hand patterns.
 Most studies in the collection are just two measures long (with repeats).
 The first measure is played over a C major chord, and the second chord is almost always a G7 chord.
 Each study varies in difficulty, and doesn’t necessarily progress in difficulty until around #80.